jordisoler/dmpsArDrone/README.md

 ```shell
 sudo apt-get install ros-ROSDISTRO-ardrone-autonomy
 ```
-- ar_tools for ROS:
+- ar_tools ROS package:
-  Can be found in https://github.com/ar-tools/ar_tools.git
+  The cource code can be found in https://github.com/ar-tools/ar_tools.git
+- dmp ROS package:
+  The source code can be found in https://github.com/sniekum/dmp.git

 This repository is supposed to be cloned within a the `src/` folder of a catkin workspace.